A guide to properly setting up a limo incentive

 Setting a Limo Fundraising Goal

-To determine what item number to use, assume that you'll make about $5.00 profit per brochure item sold.
+To determine your fundraising goal, assume that you'll make about $5.00 profit per brochure item sold.
 Multiply that number by your limo item goal to determine your profit per seller.
 Then subtract out your expenses to get your net profit.
 Your limo item goal should be based on a net profit you think you can live with.

 Regardless of which method you choose, the goal is to maximize net school fundraising sales as much as possible.
 Schools must actively promote their limo fundraising incentive every day during their sale.
 Some groups even make arrangements to have the limo at the kickoff to create anticipation.